Akhilps04/Project-14/README.md

 ---

 ## 📄 License
-This project is for practical nd demonstration purposes only.
+This project is for practical and demonstration purposes only.
 Please credit the authors if reused or modified.

 ---